mbrosnan/tft-odds/staging/tournament_notes.md

 This is the alpha test of probtft.com.
 The goal is to track the probabilities of players and cuts throughout a TFT tournament.
+All probabilities assume random results for uncompleted rounds.

 If you have any bugs/feedback, please use https://forms.gle/PopPnukeFrdygvdo9